koursaros-ai/koursaros-ai.github.io/_posts/2019-12-3-Custom-Search.md

+---
+layout: post
+title: Building a Custom Search Relevance Training Set
+excerpt: There is a notable lack of large scale, easy to use, labeled data sets for information retrieval in most specific domains.
+We propose a method for generating them.

+---

 Building a Custom Search Relevance Training Set from Open Source Bing Queries --

 There is a notable lack of large scale, easy to use, labeled data sets for information retrieval in most specific domains.
+We propose a method for generating them.

 **This repo includes code to generate search queries and passages related to a specific domain or field of knowledge.** We achieve this by selecting a subset of the popular MS Marco dataset.
 The full MS Marco training set released by Microsoft is much too large to use in it's entirety as a training set.